Experience making algae salt / Restoration exhibition hall of ancient salt making ruins

 Reproduce the origin of salt making

-It is located on "Kami-kamagari Island" on the Aki Nada Tobishima Kaido.
-It all started with a piece of earthenware picked up at the beach in 1982.
-The pottery, which was the bottom of the ancient salt-making pottery, became a clue to the elucidation of the ancient romance, along with the salt-making remains (Okiura site) excavated after that.
-The Ancient Salt Remains Restoration Exhibition Hall is an exhibition hall that has been restored so that you can observe the ancient earthenware salt relics as they were excavated, and covered with a dome.
-In the seaweed making experience, you can experience the ancient salt making method that concentrates seawater using seaweed (Hondawara) soaked in seawater and earthenware.
-You can feel the emotion of making it with time and effort, the natural taste, and the ancient romance on your skin.
+It is located on Kamikamagari Island on the Akinada Tobishima Kaido.
+It all began with a piece of pottery found on the beach in 1982.
+This pottery, which was the bottom part of an ancient salt-making pottery, along with the salt-making ruins (Okiura ruins) that were excavated later, became a clue to unraveling the romance of ancient times.
+The Ancient Salt-making Ruins Restoration Exhibition Hall is an exhibition hall that has been restored so that the ancient pottery salt-making ruins can be viewed in the same condition as when they were excavated, and is covered with a roof.
+In the seaweed salt-making experience, you can experience the ancient salt-making method of concentrating seawater using seaweed (Hagawara) soaked in seawater and pottery.
+You can experience the excitement of making it with time and effort, the natural taste, and the romance of ancient times.

 INFORMATION